 Loy’s “Aphorisms” call a rehabilitation of consciousness—a gradual expansion of the mind as it is stretched and reformed by new and unfamiliar art forms.

 Loy invites us to rethink the avant-garde in terms of rehabilitation and expansion rather than revolution and rupture.
 Her peripetic career calls us to theorize the avant-garde more broadly as a diverse array of strategic poses or moves, rather than a structural position (Clement Greenberg), psychological condition (Renato Poggioli), or sociopolitical stance (Peter Bürger).
-Among others, Griselda Pollock and Cynthia Park Hong have laid the foundations for such revisionary feminist theorizing.
+Among others, Griselda Pollock and Cynthia Park Hong have instigated such revisionary feminist theorizing in groundbreaking essays.

 Pollock’s Feminist Redefinition